Walsh says ‘Boston will not reopen’ when statewide stay-at-home advisory expires

 “We are currently building a recovery framework in the city of Boston that will give us a guide for short, medium and longterm recovery,” Walsh said.
 “It will need to include public health interventions to ensure the spread is minimized until a vaccine or treatment is ready.”

-Walsh said his goal to prevent further spikes of the coronavirus and reduce both health and economic inequalities during recovery efforts.
+Walsh added that his goal to prevent further spikes of the coronavirus and reduce both health and economic inequalities during recovery efforts.

 “We can’t afford to make any mistakes.
 We are not going to sit back and wait for the coronavirus to go away to take the next step but we are going to approach it very thoughtfully,” Walsh said.
 “We should never put ourselves in where we move to quickly and undo the progress that’s been made.”